mauryabipin512-source/DIGITAL-FORENSICS-INVESTIGATION-USING-FTK-IMAGER/README.md

 ## 1 step
 ## First is open the ftk imager
 <img width="710" height="379" alt="Screenshot 2026-08-31 050907" src="https://github.com/user-attachments/assets/d66c4dd1-68e8-4194-9ec6-d0d4b827e17a" />
+ **Step 2: Select the Evidence File 🔍**

- ## Select the file you want to analyze from here.
+Select the required sample file from this location to begin the forensic analysis in FTK Imager.